INS Kadamba: History

-During the Indo-Pakistan War of 1972, the Indian Navy faced security challenges for its Western Fleet in Mumbai Harbour due to congestion in the shipping lanes from commercial shipping traffic, fishing boats and tourists.
+During the Indo-Pakistan War of 1971, the Indian Navy faced security challenges for its Western Fleet in Mumbai Harbour due to congestion in the shipping lanes from commercial shipping traffic, fishing boats and tourists.
 At the end of the war, various options were considered on addressing these concerns.

 Existing naval bases in India (like Mumbai, Visakhapatnam, Kochi and smaller naval enclaves like Dabolim and Kolkata) naval operations was hindered due to commercial shipping traffic, narrow approach channel, lack of expansion space.
 Visakhapatnam, the then largest naval base with a capacity of berthing 50 naval ships, did not have 8-9 metre depth required for entry of aircraft carriers like and was also not straight making manoeuvring of longer vessels difficult.
 Mumbai, on the other hand, had its last expansion in 1980s which included construction of a quay.
 But further expansions were not possible due to security threats for nearby tall buildings like Taj Mahal Palace Hotel, the Bombay Stock Exchange and Ballard Pier.
-Its shallow waters also made berthing of soon-to-be acqu∐∐∐∐ired difficult.
+Its shallow waters also made berthing of soon-to-be acquired difficult.
 Kochi had no expansion prospect since it was a backwater harbour.

 Due to these limitations, a dedicated new base had to be built on the west coast in order to decongest Mumbai.
 New locations like Thiruvananthapuram, Kannur and Thoothukudi were considered, but Karwar was finally chosen due to its strategic importance.
 The base was conceived of by the then Chief of the Naval Staff Admiral Oscar Stanley Dawson in the early 1980s since it was sandwiched between the craggy hills of the Western Ghats and the Arabian Sea near Karwar in Karnataka state.
 Located south of the naval bases in Mumbai and Goa and north of Kochi, the location had significant advantages as being very close to the world's busiest shipping route between the Persian Gulf and east Asia and out of range of most strike aircraft from neighboring countries.
 It also offered a natural deep-water harbour and significant land area for expansion, allowing larger aircraft carriers to berth.
 The site was selected after technical and hydrographic surveys by institutes like the National Institute of Hydrology, the Central Water and Power Research Station and the National Institute of Oceanography.
 The harbour had advantages due to its hilly terrain, acting as a camouflage to ground installations and also as positions for the Navy to disperse its forces in case of an attack, along with its forested terrain, providing cover from surveillance satellites supported by infrared decoys.
 Other requirements for berthing, navigation of ships and necessary depth were also satisfactory.